eronoobos/ShardSpringLua/README.md

 }
 ```

-The second dependency line, `"Balanced Annihilation Shard LuaAI linked $VERSION"`, is the game's Shard configuration archived in a Spring mod.
-See [Balanced-Annihilation-Shard-LuaAI](https://github.com/eronoobos/Balanced-Annihilation-Shard-LuaAI/tree/master/luarules/gadgets/ai) for an example.
+The second dependency line, `"Balanced Annihilation Shard LuaAI $VERSION"`, is the game's Shard configuration archived in a Spring mod.
+See [Balanced-Annihilation-Shard-LuaAI](https://github.com/eronoobos/Balanced-Annihilation-Shard-LuaAI) for an example.